Thai Basil Fried Rice has so much flavor from the Thai basil, and is the perfect balance of spicy, savory, and sweet!

 Make your own spin on the classic basil fried rice recipe with these add-ins:

-Make it Vegan: For a vegan version, replace eggs with a slurry made with cornstarch and cold water, skip the fish sauce – you could also add an extra tablespoon of light soy sauce, replace oyster sauce with vegetarian oyster sauce (made with mushrooms).
+Make it Vegan: For a vegan version, replace eggs with a slurry made with cornstarch and cold water, skip the fish sauce – you could also add an extra tablespoon of light soy sauce, replace the oyster sauce with vegetarian oyster sauce (made with mushrooms).
 Add tofu for that extra dose of protein.

 Add protein of your choice: This is such a customizable recipe, that you can pretty much add any choice or protein you like.
 Add shredded rotisserie chicken, or sausages, minced pork, shrimp (my favorite!), or any meat of your choice.
 Cook it on high heat along with the rest of the veggies before adding the rice.

 Add your choice of veggies: Use your favorite combination of veggies that are used in a stir-fry – my top picks are diced carrots, onions, mushrooms, celery, peas, broccoli, and cabbage.
-You can also add fresh chopped up pineapple pieces or kimchi if you prefer.
+You can also add fresh chopped-up pineapple pieces or kimchi if you prefer.

 Frequently Asked Questions